xivlogs/nari/.github/CONTRIBUTING.md

 issue to provide context.
 The PR description should summarise the change but the issue context helps us a lot to see the use case and implementation details at a high level.

+If you're writing or updating documentation, please keep in mind we use British rather than American English spelling.

 ### Cosmetic Changes

-While we love features and bug fixes, cosmetic changes provide little value and are a time sync to review.
+While we love features and bug fixes, cosmetic changes provide little value and are a time sink to review.
 They're generally used for padding contributions instead of improving code.
 As such, we will not accept cosmetic PRs.
 It's fine to fix these issues inside other PRs that touch the same code however.